honeybijan/bijan-personal-website/content/publication/reweighting_paradoxes/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "To appear in the *4th Conference on Causal Learning and Reasoning (CLeaR)*"
+publication: "*4th Conference on Causal Learning and Reasoning (CLeaR)*"
-publication_short: "To appear in *CLeaR 2025*"
+publication_short: "*CLeaR 2025*"

 abstract: We explore "omitted label contexts," in which training data is limited to a subset of the possible labels.
-This setting is standard among specialized human experts or specific focused studies.
-By studying Simpson's paradox, we observe that ``correct'' adjustments sometimes require non-exchangeable treatment and control groups.
+This setting is standard among specialized human experts or specific, focused studies.
+By studying Simpson's paradox, we observe that "correct" adjustments sometimes require non-exchangeable treatment and control groups.
 A generalization of Simpson's paradox leads us to study networks of conclusions drawn from different contexts, within which a paradox of nontransitivity arises.
 We prove that the space of possible nontransitive structures in these networks exactly corresponds to structures that form from aggregating ranked-choice votes.

 # Summary.
 An optional shortened abstract.
 summary: Domain expertise bias creates paradoxes in causality and covariate shift methods.
 We show these are the same as paradoxes in social choice theory.